WORLD OBSTACLE GOVERNANCE

-The Central Board appoints the Secretary General, and the Deputy Secretary General.
+The Central Board appoints the Secretary-General and the Deputy Secretary-General.
 The term of office of the Central Board is four years, beginning after the last day of each elective Congress.
 The Central Board reports to the Congress.
 It holds two ordinary meetings annually.
-If deemed necessary, the President and Secretary General may also call extraordinary meetings.
+If deemed necessary, the President and Secretary-General may also call extraordinary meetings.

 President: Mr. Ian Adamson, Australia

-Vice President: Dr. Guenther Dobrauz, Switzerland
+Vice President: Mr. Marcial Luthy, Switzerland

-Secretary General: Mr. Matthew Joynes, United Kingdom
+Secretary-General: Mr. Matthew Joynes, United Kingdom

-Treasurer: Mr. Alberto C. Agra, Philippines
+Asia-Pacific: Mr. Alberto C. Agra, Philippines

 ARTICLE 1: NAME AND AUTHORITY